Chart Color Schemes

 Balmoral has a typical household mix, with a higher-than-average median household size

-Family households constitute 72.9% of all households, including 35.2% couples with children, 25.4% couples without children, and 11.0% single parent families.
-Non-family households account for the remaining 27.1%, with lone person households at 23.8% and group households comprising 3.6%.
-The median household size is 2.5 people, larger than the Greater Brisbane average of 2.4.
+Family households account for 72.9% of all households, including 35.2% couples with children, 25.4% couples without children, and 11.0% single parent families.
+Non-family households make up the remaining 27.1%, with lone person households at 23.8% and group households comprising 3.6% of the total.
+The median household size is 2.5 people, which is larger than the Greater Brisbane average of 2.4.

 Frequently Asked Questions - Households